 Solution #4: Window Insulation

 Windows are notorious for allowing heat transfer in both winter and summer.
-Replacing single-pane windows with double-pane or energy-efficient windows can significantly improve insulation.
+Replacing single-pane windows with double-pane or energy-efficient windows can significantly improve insulation and sound dampening.
 For older homes with beautiful, historic windows worth preserving, secondary glazing or window film can be applied to enhance insulation.
 Properly sealed windows also prevent drafts and reduce energy loss.

 Solution #5: Door Insulation